jlui17/W2F_Inv_Manager/README.md

 As a user, I want to be able to record a stock bag and its information into a storage container.
 This includes:
+- Description of stock
 - Bag number
 - Size of prize
 - Total quantity of stock in bag
 - Which game the stock is for

 As a user, I want to be able to view a map of a storage container.

-As a user, I want to be able to view all logistical stock bag information about each game.
+As a user, I want to be able to move a stock bag from one container to another.
-This includes:
-- All the bags specified for each game and their information
-- Which storage container each bag is stored in

 As a user, I want to be able to remove a stock bag from a container.